Jamiephillips915/EdVenture/README.md

 <a id="Acknowledgements"></a>

 Thank you to these people for contributing as members of the clientele:
-Lydia Vogiatis, Mohammed Alawami, Noah West , Henry Holland and Bin Amir Hamnah Binti Abdul Halek.
+Lydia Vogiatzis, Mohammed Alawami, Noah West , Henry Holland and Bin Amir Hamnah Binti Abdul Halek.

 ---